Advantages and Disadvantages of Group Decision Making

 Improves the Decision-Making Capacity of Employees

-When employees participate in a group decision-making process they knew the new way of doing the same things, understand the different subject matter, learn to analyze different alternatives, and finally make their decision-making capacity more decisive.
+When employees participate in a group decision-making process they know the new way of doing the same things, understand the different subject matter, learn to analyze different alternatives, and finally make their decision-making capacity more decisive.

 Ensures Inclusive Workplace